ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 {:center}

 {:center: style="text-align: center"}
-***Given this model, can we reccomend a path for prospective medical school students to optimize their chance of admission?***
+***Given this model, can we recommend a path for prospective medical school students to optimize their chance of admission?***
 {:center}

 # Let's Start Simple.
 How Does Admit Rate Change Based on MCAT and GPA?